Akiak7/RecurrentComplexVolts1.20.1/README.md

 ## Structure Compatibility

 Old 1.12.2 Recurrent Complex `.rcst` files are treated as user data.
+Imported structures and structures created with `/rc export` use the same `.rcst` format;
-The port does not replace the legacy format with a new default format.
-Instead, old data is adapted at load, preview, placement, export, and generation time.
+old data is adapted at load, preview, placement, export, and generation time.

 Compatibility policy: